Skip to main content

 Hydraulic System

-On hydraulic grinders, check for oil leaks, listen for pump noise, and verify smooth table traverse at all speed settings.
-The table should reverse crisply without hesitation.
-Check hydraulic oil condition — milky oil indicates water contamination, dark oil suggests overheating or neglect.
-Hydraulic cylinder rebuilds and pump replacements add $2,000-$8,000 to your costs.
+Check for oil leaks, listen for pump noise, verify smooth table traverse.
+Table should reverse crisply without hesitation.
+Milky oil = water contamination; dark oil = overheating.
+Hydraulic rebuilds add $2,000-$8,000.

 Grinding Accuracy Test

-Check the regulating wheel drive for smooth, consistent rotation.
-Inspect the work rest blade for wear — a worn blade causes poor part rounding.
+Check regulating wheel drive consistency.
+Inspect work rest blade for wear (causes poor rounding).
 Test through-feed and in-feed modes.
-Verify the grinding wheel and regulating wheel truing/dressing systems function properly.
-Run a batch of test parts and measure for size consistency, roundness, and surface finish.
+Verify truing/dressing systems.
+Run a batch and measure size consistency, roundness, finish.

 Choosing the Right Grinder for Your Application